hyldrix/final-project-softuni/README.md

 11. **ManageClasses**: For administrators to manage classes
 12. **MyClasses**: Displays classes associated with the logged-in user
 13. **NotFound**: 404 Not Found page component
+14. **RouteGuard**: Ensures that only authenticated users can access certain parts of the application, such as the admin panel or user-specific pages.

+## Hooks
+- useState - for state management
+- useEffect - for managing side effects
+- useForm - for managing react forms
+- useReducer - for state transformation

+### Custom hooks
+- useLogin - to manage auth context and login for the user
+- useRegister - to manage registration for the user
+- useLogout - to manage logout on local and server level
+- usePersistedState - to work with authData stored in localStorage
+- useGetAllClasses, useGetClassById, useGetMyClasses - fetching and storing data
+- useCreateClass, useEditClass - CRUD operations on classes

 ## Context
 **AuthContext**: React Context for managing authentication state across the application.